alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-3-atas.md

 To ensure fairness and consistency we process applications in order of receipt.
 There is no ‘fast track’ service.
 You should submit your ATAS application as early as possible.

+[Next blog](skilled-worker-p4-cos) in this series brief about Certificates of Sponsorship that you will receive from your sponsor.

 Source: [Guidance on how to apply for an ATAS certificate](https://www.gov.uk/guidance/guidance-on-how-to-apply-for-an-atas-certificate)